jessalbarian/RaspberryPi3/README.md

 $ gpio read 19
 ```
 18 should output 1, 19 should output to 0
-Note: I have my sensor connected to GPIO pins 18 and 19
+Note: I have my tilt sensor connected to GPIO pins 18 and 19

 **Install Web Server**
 Install Apache HTTP server and PHP5 extension